Olympiapark Berlin: 1936 Olympics ( 1–16 August 1936)

 The Maifeld held the dressage and polo competitions.
 For dressage two 28,000-person stands were temporarily erected perpendicular to the main grandstand of the Maifeld, as with a temporary 6,000-person stand erected parallel to the main grandstand..
-This allowed for the utilization of just the center portion of the main Maifeld grandstand, creating a more intimate venue for dressage.
-For the polo competition the entire grandstand, which held 44,0000 standing spectators and 4,500 seats, was utilized.
+This allowed for the use of just the center portion of the main Maifeld grandstand, creating a more intimate venue for dressage.
+For the polo competition the entire grandstand, which held 44,0000 standing spectators and 4,500 seats, was used.
 For Polo two temporary stands were built on the sides of the Maifeld, perpendicular to the main grandstand, accommodating an additional 75,000 spectators.
-The stadium also hosted a non-Olympic event called the “Relay of the Continents” on the final day of the Olympic Games.
+The stadium also hosted a non-Olympic event called the "Relay of the Continents" on the final day of the Olympic Games.

 The Maifield held other events during the Olympics.
-One such event was the “School Children's Demonstration” held August 9.
+One such event was the "School Children's Demonstration" held 9 August.

 The Tennis Courts and the Tennis Stadium held basketball.
 The Tennis Courts also held the épée fencing.
-On the surfaces of courts 1 through four basketball courts were built.
+On the surfaces of courts 1 through 4 basketball courts were built.
 Additionally wooden stands for spectators along the sides consisted of one row of 112 seats for the press and guests of honour, and standing room for 720 persons on each side.
 On the west side was a separate platform for the judges.
 Opposite this, on the east stand, was the announcement board.
 These venues were located on the eastern edge of the Reich Sports Complex.
 On each of the south tennis courts two fencing floors were erected, along with stands identical to those erected for the basketball courts.

 The Olympic Swimming Stadium hosted diving, swimming component of the modern pentathlon, swimming, and water polo events.
 The venue also served as a training venue for the sport of swimming.

 Field hockey was held at the Hockey Stadiums (Hockey Stadium, and Hockey Stadium #2).